wahrwolf/ba-thesis/chapters/400-method.md

 These domains share certain semantic qualities like a formal and precise language and a domain-specific jargon.

 For the FINANCE domain, I used version 1 of the website and documentation of the European Central Bank \shortcite{tiedemann:12.
 This corpus will be referred to as ECB.
-For the LAW domain, I used version 7 of a parallel corpus extracted from the European Parliament web site \shortcite{tiedemann:12}.
+For the LAW domain, I used version 7 of a parallel corpus extracted from the European Parliament website \shortcite{tiedemann:12}.
 This corpus will be referred to as Europarl.
-For the last domain (MEDICAL) I used version 3 of a corpus made of PDF documents from the European Medicines Agency \shortcite{tiedemann:12} , which will be referred to as EMEA.
+For the last domain (MEDICAL) I used version 3 of a corpus made of PDF documents from the European Medicines Agency \shortcite{tiedemann:12}, which will be referred to as EMEA.

-All of the used corpora are accessible through the OPUS project \cite{}.
+All of the used corpora are accessible through the OPUS project \cite{tiedemann:12}.

 ## Data Preparation
-__hier fehlt glaube ich noch wie du die corpora pro einzeldomain reduziert und zu einem neuen usammengebaut hast!__
+A new corpus was created by reducing the domain corpora and combining them into one multi domain corpus.
 The newly generated corpus was then prepared for neural network training.
 During the preprocessing, the words were split into tokens of high occurrence using BPE.
 Afterward, the domain control mechanism was applied to the data set.

 ### Data Slicing